Skip to main content

 Use Conversation Diagnosis when you need to understand why the agent behaved a certain way on a specific turn — which functions ran, which topics were cited, and where latency occurred.
 Toggle data layers in the diagnosis panel to inspect each turn in detail.

-Available diagnosis views
+Available diagnosis layers

 Conversation variables

 Displays live variable values captured during the call (e.g., booking IDs, customer names, flags).
+Use this to verify that the agent captured and stored user input correctly.

 Flows and steps

 Tracks the agent’s navigation through flows and steps, showing the execution path and decisions made.
+Use this to verify that the agent followed the intended flow path and understand why it took a particular branch.

 Tool calls